 Due to some differences between local regulations, we need to ask some users to reverify their ID before we can migrate them to our European company.
 It will just take a few minutes to upload your passport or national ID through the app.
 This will ensure a smooth process in the case of a no trade-deal Brexit.

-If you do not do this, we may no longer be able to provide you with our services.
+If you do not do this, we may not be able to provide you with our services.
 This means we may need to restrict functionality of your account until you do provide new documents.
 Please contact our customer support team in the app if you have any questions about this.

 I uploaded my documents but I did not receive information about my re-verification status.
 What’s the hold up?